 4. Create a Safe Environment:

-• Consider accessibility: Make sure the swimming area is accessible for your child's needs.
+- Make sure the swimming area is easy for your child to get in and out of.

 5. Emergency Preparedness: